John A. Kuri

 September 2008 Kuri was asked to have several meetings with Jiao Hongfen (Chinese: 姣轰纷), Vice Chairman of China Film Group (CFGC) and key executives Jiao brought from China for a series of mentoring sessions in Los Angeles.
 CFGC is the largest, most influential film enterprise in the People's Republic of China, controlling import of all film, and is China's largest film distributor.
 The meetings led to Kuri proposing a bio-pic on "Jenny" Lang Ping (Chinese: 郎平), the Chinese volleyball star player nicknamed “Iron Hammer” for her thunderous spikes.
 She won the most valuable player award in women's volleyball at the 1984 Olympics when her team defeated Team USA in Los Angeles.
 Jiao arranged for Kuri to meet and interview Lang Ping who at the time was coaching the U.S. Women's Olympic volleyball team.
 Kuri proposed Chinese actress Gong Li (Chinese: 巩俐) to star as Lang Ping.
 In 2020 the film was released by CFGC under the title Leap.
 In 2009 Kuri approached the Newport Beach Film Festival to arrange the North American premieres of three motion pictures from the CFGC, including the successful title Looking for Jackie Chan, for the 2010 edition of the festival.
 The premieres were an extended part of China Festival in Orange County.

-At the suggestion of Dr. Andy Walshe, (Ph.D. in Applied Biomechanics — who prepared Felix Baumgartner for his jump from the edge of space as a sport, and has worked with the US Olympic Ski and Snowboard teams developing their athletes) Kuri was one of the initial participants in the Red Bull High Performance “Hacking Creativity” project in 2015.
+At the suggestion of Dr. Andy Walshe, (Ph.D. in Applied Biomechanics—who prepared Felix Baumgartner for his jump from the edge of space as a sport, and has worked with the US Olympic Ski and Snowboard teams developing their athletes) Kuri was one of the initial participants in the Red Bull High Performance “Hacking Creativity” project in 2015.
 Hacking Creativity is an exploration of human potential studying what creativity is, means, if it can be learned, and how to apply such knowledge.

 A member of the Academy of Motion Picture Arts and Sciences, Kuri was nominated to the Academy's Board of Governors in June, 2022.
 He is a member of the Directors Guild of America, Writers Guild of America, and Art Directors Guild.
 He is active in digital media and is the founder of a video portal staytunedtv.
+September, 2023 John's documentary feature, My Dad: His Remarkable Life won Best International Documentary laurels at the Lebanese Independent Film Festival in Beirut.
+The Lebanese Film Festival Canada honored Kuri with a "Life Career in Film" award in Montreal on opening night of the 2024 festival.
+To date ten of John's motion picture titles have received laurels from several international film festivals.
+May 3, 2025 at an annual gala at the Harvard Club of NYC hosted by Holy Spirit University of Kaslik, Kuri was honored for "his ongoing contributions and remarkable journey of transformation."